-I slam my head on a desk as I'm asked how I had spent my summer.
+I slam my head on a desk, dazed and confused in a classroom being as I'm asked how I had spent my summer.
+Great

-"Great," I tell them.
+"Great," I tell them-.
 "I traveled.
-Traveled from doctor's office to doctor's office, and I got this cool souvenir from the hospital."
+Traveled from doctor's office to doctor's office, and I got this cool souvenir from the hospital.-"

-I lift my neck and present my Harry Winston of a scar, still purple and swollen.
+I lift my neck and present my harry winston Harry Winston of a scar, still purple and swollen.
 I laugh through the pain, which helps hold my smile, but every night I can feel it.
-That fear of it opening and spilling everywhere, that fear of laying on that table alone while blue masks breath down my neck, trying to scrape every piece of gooey green slime out.
+That fear of it opening and spilling everywhere, thethat fear of laying on that table alone while blue masks breath down my neck, trying to scrape every piece of gooey green gooey slime out.

-That's how I imagine it, how I imagine cancer to look like.
-Gooey neon-green slime that hides and teases its patients.
+That's how I imagined it; imagine it, how I imagine cancer to look like.
+Neon green gooey-likeGooey neon-green slime that hides and teases its presents patients.

-I hit my head on the seat in front of me.
+I hit my head as it hitson the seat in front of me.
 This time I'm in a nightmare.
 I remember these beige walls and squeaky chairs, but the nurse is someone different.
 I don't know her, but she smiles and says my name as if she's my friend.
 I can't leave just yet.
-They need to give me my drugs, the drugs I will take every day for the rest of my life.
+They need to give me my drugs, the drugs I will take everydayevery day for the rest of my life.

-I'm on a train and I will never get off.
-It's filled with reminders of that summer and of whom I used to be.
-The train can run at a hundred miles per hour and, in one second, stop, jerking my body from cart to cart.
+I realize that-I'm on a train and I will never get off.
+It's filled with reminders of that summer and whoof whom I used to be.
+The train can run at 100a hundred miles per hour and, in one second, stop, jerking my body flying-from cart to cart.
 I will never get off this train; there is no stop other than death.
-Every cart takes me closer, and all I can do is stare out the window, watching the other kids play.
+EachEvery cart takes me closer, and all I can do is stare out the window, watching the other kids play.